c-giacometti/c-giacometti/README.md

 I'm **Camilla**, a brazilian food engineer graduated from Unicamp 😄

-Currently learning HTML, CSS and JavaScript 💻
+Currently studying to become a full stack developer 💻

 You can find me at: